prashanthreddyloka/ecg-arrhythmia-classifier/README.md

 ## What The Project Does

-- downloads or reads the real MIT-BIH Arrhythmia Database
+- downloads and reads the real MIT-BIH Arrhythmia Database
 - extracts heartbeat windows around expert annotations
 - applies sliding-window normalization to reduce baseline drift and local noise
 - computes FFT magnitude features from each beat